• Skip to primary navigation

 • Place the jars on a baking tray and put them in the oven for 20 minutes.

 • In the meantime, boil the lids for a few minutes in a small pot full of water.
-Drain in a colander and handle them with care; they are hot.
+Drain them in a colander and handle them with care; they are hot.

 How to can salsa verde?